Arizona House descends into shouting match as GOP block abortion ban repeal

 Arizona House descends into shouting match as Republicans block attempts to repeal Civil War-era abortion ban

-The Arizona Supreme Court on Tuesday upheld an 1864 law that criminalises abortion, and hold no exceptions for rape or incest
+The Arizona Supreme Court upheld an 1864 law that criminalises abortion with no exceptions for rape or incest

-The Arizona House descended into a shouting match on Wednesday after Republicans blocked attempts to repeal the state’s newly revived 1864 law that criminalizes abortion throughout pregnancy unless a woman’s life is at risk.
+The Arizona House descended into a shouting match after Republicans blocked attempts to repeal the state’s newly revived 1864 law that criminalizes abortion throughout pregnancy unless a woman’s life is at risk.

 House Democrats erupted into shouts of “Shame!
-Shame!” as GOP leaders, who command the majority, twice cut off attempts to discuss a repeal of the Civil War-era abortion ban.
+Shame!” on Wednesday as GOP leaders, who command the majority, twice cut off attempts to discuss a repeal of the Civil War-era abortion ban.

-It came after the Arizona Supreme Court on Tuesday upheld an 1864 law that criminalises abortion, and those who help women obtain one, over a 2022 law that bans most abortions after 15 weeks.
+It came after the Arizona Supreme Court on Tuesday upheld the Civil War-era law that criminalises abortion, and those who help women obtain one, over a 2022 law that bans most abortions after 15 weeks.

 The 1864 law holds no exceptions for rape or incest.